d3/d3-scale/README.md

 <a name="threshold_domain" href="#threshold_domain">#</a> <i>threshold</i>.<b>domain</b>([<i>domain</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/threshold.js "Source")

 If *domain* is specified, sets the scale’s domain to the specified array of values.
-The values must be in sorted ascending order, or the behavior of the scale is undefined.
+The values must be in ascending order or the behavior of the scale is undefined.
 The values are typically numbers, but any naturally ordered values (such as strings) will work; a threshold scale can be used to encode any type that is ordered.
 If the number of values in the scale’s range is N+1, the number of values in the scale’s domain must be N. If there are fewer than N elements in the domain, the additional values in the range are ignored.
 If there are more than N elements in the domain, the scale may return undefined for some inputs.
 If *domain* is not specified, returns the scale’s current domain.

 <a name="threshold_range" href="#threshold_range">#</a> <i>threshold</i>.<b>range</b>([<i>range</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/threshold.js "Source")